-We entered into executive agreements with each of our executive officers.
+We have entered into executive agreements with each of our executive officers.
 The executive agreements provide for severance payments equal to 50% of such officer's annual base salary, as well as certain continued health benefits, in the event that we terminate his or her employment other than for cause.
-In addition, these executive agreements provide that if we experience a change in control and the employment of such officer is terminated without cause, or if such officer terminates his or her employment for certain reasons including a substantial reduction in salary or bonus or geographic movement during the one-year period following the change in control, then all unvested stock options held by such officer become fully-vested and immediately exercisable and such officer is entitled to severance payments equal to 100% of his or her annual base salary and 50% of such officer's annual bonus, as well as certain continued health benefits.
-The agreements also provide that all options granted to each officer will have their vesting accelerated by 25% upon a change in control.
-It was the belief of the compensation committee that these provisions were consistent with executive severance arrangements that are customary for public companies at our stage of development and were necessary in order to hire and/or retain the executives.
+In addition, these executive agreements provide that if we experience a change in control and the employment of such officer is terminated without cause, or if such officer terminates his or her employment for certain reasons including a substantial reduction in salary or bonus or geographic movement during the one-year period following the change in control, then all unvested stock options held by such officer become fully-vested and immediately exercisable and such officer is entitled to severance payments equal to 200% of his or her annual base salary and 200% of such officer's annual bonus, as well as certain continued health benefits.

+It is the belief of the compensation committee that these provisions are consistent with executive severance arrangements that are customary for public companies at our stage of development and were necessary in order to hire and/or retain the executives.
 From time to time, the Company's executive officers enter into stock restriction agreements upon the exercise of their option grants.

-We have entered into indemnification agreements with each of our executive officers and directors, providing for indemnification against expenses and liabilities reasonably incurred in connection with their service for us on our behalf.
+We have also entered into indemnification agreements with each of our executive officers and directors, providing for indemnification against expenses and liabilities reasonably incurred in connection with their service for us on our behalf.

-On December 30, 2002, we entered into an independent contractor agreement with Dr. Rodney Brooks, which shall continue until terminated by either party upon 60 days' written notice.
-If we terminate the agreement, Dr. Brooks will be entitled to twelve months severance.
+On December 30, 2002, we entered into an independent contractor agreement with Dr. Rodney Brooks.
+On August 8, 2008, we amended and restated this independent contractor agreement.
+Our independent contractor agreement with Dr. Brooks shall continue until terminated by either party upon 60 days' written notice.